-For information on disease management and referral for case or disease management, see attachment H.
+For information on Case Management and referral for case management, see attachment H.

-H. Care for Women During Pregnancy and Two Months After Delivery
+H. Care for Women During Pregnancy and Two Months after Delivery

 When you are pregnant or suspect, you are pregnant it is very important that you call the MCO.
 They will help you get prenatal care (care women receive during pregnancy).
 Prenatal care consists of regular check-ups with an obstetrician (OB doctor) or certified nurse midwife to monitor your health and the health of your unborn baby.